ying1488/holbertonschool-shell/basics/README.md

 #!/bin/bash
-A script that prints the absolute path name of the current working directory.
+pwd - A script that prints the absolute path name of the current working directory.